StrangeGirlMurph/obsidian-wikipedia-search/README.md

 ## Usage

+### Getting Started

 1. Install the plugin and enable it.
 2. Set your language and format in the settings.

+### Features

+>What I mean with "*search*" in the following:
+>
-3. Open the command pallet with `CTRL+P` and run `Search Articles`.
+>- In editing view open the command pallet with `CTRL+P` and run `Search Articles`.
-4. Search for an article and select the one you're looking for.
+>- (Start typing, select one of the options and watch the magic happen and the link appear.)

+- Basic links
+   Just *search* from somewhere in your file.
+- Hyperlinking
+   Select some text and *search*.
+The selected text will replace the `{title}` in your format.
+- Search different languages
+   In the *search* bar start with a valid Wikipedia language code followed by a semicolon (e.g. `da:albert einstein`).
+This will let you search a different Wikipedia than your default. (spaces don't matter)

 ## Demo